Nostromo99/Wishlist_scraper/README.md

 5. page url

 These pieces of information can then be passed to the process function provided by book_depository_spider.
-Once thats' done simply run the spider at the start of update() in testing.pyw
+Once thats' done simply run the spider at the start of update() in testing.pyw.